herd-ware/herd-ware.github.io/src/content/all/sim.en.md

 Each generated executable has several options.
 They are summarized in the Table 1.
 They are implemented using C++.
-In the case of the [Bearn platform](/doc/hw/pltf/bearn), you can find this top file in the [corresponding folder](https://github.com/isard-prj/main/hw/pltf/bearn/sim/top.cpp).
+In the case of the [Cheese platform](/doc/hw/pltf/cheese), you can find this top file in the [corresponding folder](https://github.com/herd-ware/hw-pltf-cheese/sim/top.cpp).

 ### Examples